golden-pan/GhostMoney-MvM-TF2/README.md

 Both can remain enabled permanently and will automatically resume after death/respawn, on a new server, after a map restart/fail, or when toggled again.

-**Lock TpWalking**
-- Prevents movement while searching/walking to the teleporter
-- While Lock TpWalking is active, anti-aimbot protection is applied during movement
-  - Aimbot is automatically turned on 1 second after reaching teleporter, even if it was off beforehand

 ### Other features are already explained in "Features"

 ---